Nerofourm/-Alt-Left-on-Firefox-with-Touchegg-in-GNOME/README.md

 Please note that this setup may only function properly in the GNOME environment, as it relies on the x11 gestures specific to GNOME, primarily for disabling desktop swipe functionality.

+The touchegg.conf is in .config/touchegg/, only you need replace or add the lines below.

 Keep in mind that you have the option to customize the browser on which this feature will take effect within the <command> tag and the <application> tag, specifically by adjusting the name, currently set as "Mozilla Firefox".
 This flexibility allows you to tailor the functionality to work seamlessly with your preferred browser.